MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-windows-as-a-service.md

 ##  <a name="BKMK_ServicingDashboard"></a> Windows 10 servicing dashboard
  The Windows 10 servicing dashboard provides you with information about Windows 10 computers in your environment, active servicing plans, compliance information, and so on.
 The data in the Windows 10 servicing dashboard is dependent on having the Service Connection Point installed.
 The dashboard has the following tiles:

 -   **Windows 10 Usage tile**: Provides a breakdown of public builds of Windows 10.
-Windows Insiders builds are listed as **other** as well as any builds that are not yet known to your site.
+Windows Insiders builds are listed as **other** as well as any builds that aren't yet known to your site.
 The service connection point downloads metadata that informs it about the Windows builds, and then this data is compared against discovery data.

 -   **Windows 10 Rings tile**: Provides a breakdown of Windows 10 by channel and readiness state.
 The LTSC segment includes all LTSC versions.
 The first tile breaks down the specific versions, for example, Windows 10 LTSC 2015.